NaturalAgents/NaturalAgents/README.md

 # NaturalAgents

-LLMs are accessible to people of all expertise.
-Agents are the new thing, but require expertise to build.
-We aim to create the best agentic workflows using natural language prompts to democratize the power of agents to everyone.
+We're making it easy for anyone to build Agents and custom workflows with AI using just plain english.
+We aim to democratize the power of agents to everyone